samdoidge/samdoidge.com/_posts/2014-09-05-quick-laraval-development.md

 php artisan generate:scaffold tweet --fields="author:string, body:text"
 {% endhighlight %}

-`scaffold` is the powerful command to generate the connecting view and controller in a Bootstrap 3 format.
+`scaffold` is the powerful option to generate the connecting view and controller in a Bootstrap 3 format.
 In the below example a table 'tweets' will be created with a controller named TweetsController